Skip to Main Content

 Robin Parker, Dalhousie Libraries

-Advanced searching skills
+Advanced searching skills for comprehensive reviews

 The systematic and comprehensive approaches of retrieving and identifying relevant evidence for research syntheses require advanced searching skills and thorough documentation.
 This advanced-level module dives into the processes and considerations necessary for the types of searches used in systematic and scoping reviews.